 There is no one test that can directly detect insulin resistance.
-Instead, a doctor will look at a patient's entire clinical picture and may suspect that the patient has insulin resistance if he has increased glucose levels, increased levels of triglycerides and LDL, and decreased concentrations of HDL.
+Instead, a health practitioner will look at an individual's entire clinical picture and may suspect insulin resistance if the person has increased glucose levels, increased levels of triglycerides and LDL cholesterol, and decreased concentrations of HDL cholesterol.
 Laboratory tests most likely to be ordered include:

 - Glucose.
-This is usually performed fasting but, in some cases, a doctor may also order a GTT (glucose tolerance test - several glucose tests that are taken before and at timed intervals after a glucose challenge).
+This is usually performed fasting but, in some cases, a health practitioner may also order a GTT (glucose tolerance test, several glucose tests that are taken before and at timed intervals after a glucose challenge).
 The goal of glucose testing is to determine whether a patient has an impaired response to glucose.

 - Lipid profile.
 This measures the HDL, LDL, triglycerides, and total cholesterol.
 If the triglycerides are significantly elevated, a DLDL (direct measurement of the LDL) may need to be done.

 - One of the most common ways of detecting insulin resistance is by using the homeostatic model assessment (HOMA).
-It involves measuring glucose and insulin levels and then using a calculation to estimate beta cell function and insulin sensitivity.
+It involves measuring glucose and insulin levels and then using a calculation to estimate function of the beta cells in the pancreas that produce insulin and insulin sensitivity.

 Other laboratory tests that may be ordered to help evaluate insulin resistance and provide additional information include: